 The version of Zelda 64 that was playable at E3 1998 was not the final release of the game.
 Shigeru Miyamoto has stated that the title is "95% complete," and should be completed in early summer with plans for a November 23 release...

 Zelda 64 at E3 contained about 12 different "pieces" of the final game.

 - Played Zelda extensively in November and wrote about it.

 At E3 today, IGN64 reported on some new features not found in the Space World version of Zelda V. Steve Fairbank?

 The San Francisco Chronicle publishes an article on Zelda V at E3 and Nintendojo types it up.

 IGN reports on press conference - June 13th, 1998 (May 27th)

-Following brief demonstrations of F-Zero X, Pokémon and many other games, Howard Lincoln said Nintendo had saved the best for last (and indeed they had).
-Lincoln introduced Shigeru Miyamoto as the respected designer strolled up to the stage amid semi-thuderous applause and a standing ovation.
+Following brief demonstrations of F-Zero X, Pokémon, and many other games, Howard Lincoln said Nintendo had saved the best for last (and indeed they had).
+Lincoln introduced Shigeru Miyamoto as the respected designer strolled up to the stage amid semi-thunderous applause and a standing ovation.
 While Miyamoto doesn't speak English, Lincoln read a translated letter from Miyamoto where he described what he was trying to accomplish with The Legend of Zelda: The Ocarina of Time.

 Nintendo of America leaders Howard Lincoln and Peter Main have had big roles in getting Nintendo to rule the States.
-Lincoln's always made sure Nintendo got out of legal trouble, while Main's brilliant marketing made the systems and games sell like hot cakes.
+Lincoln's always made sure Nintendo got out of legal trouble, while Main's brilliant marketing made the systems and games sell like hotcakes.
 Questions (and answers taken straight from both IGN64 and Nintendo Power Source.